 You have my heartfelt sympathies!

-In the first instance, you should contact the website source provider.
+So in the first instance, you should contact the website source provider.
 So for the two examples above, Facebook and Google could and should help you.

 Often, Facebook and Google may include "Report Abuse" links that you can use to send an alert.